 The first time I set foot in Stockholm, I realized how spacious everything felt.
 It was for a good reason.
-The population of Stockholm is half the population of Mumbai city (where I come from).
+The population of Stockholm is around 2.2 million while the population of Mumbai city (where I come from) is 20.7 million.
 It did take me some time getting used to the deserted T-bana stations and freedom to pick a free seat on the bus.
 The rush-hour, especially in the morning, made me feel more like home though.

 2. Wow!
 It’s green here!